brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Mod Compatibility
 ------
-- `UsePriorityInlining` is seems to break mods that touch rendering (like Iris and Immerisive Portals) in particular.
-You can try re enabling it if you don't run similar mods.
+- `UsePriorityInlining` breaks vanilla Minecraft in the current release.
+You can roll back to 22.1.0, or wait until Oracle (or Mojang?) fix the issue.

 - Similarly, `VectorizeSIMD` turns villagers and some passive mobs invisible when running Iris.
 You can try re-enabling it if you don't run Iris.